Top Ten Reasons Why We Love Roncy

 Generally, businesses do well on Roncesvalles.
 That is, they benefit from a critical mass of customers who enjoy shopping, eating out, picking up groceries, or just hanging out on Roncy.

 The conditions on the street that make it so inviting, were conceived back when the RVBIA reached out to the community — in anticipation of a large street reconstruction project — to find out what they wanted as part of their main street.
-Roncesvalles Renewed was an umbrella group formed by the RVBIA for collaboration with the community on the vision for growth.
+At the time, Roncesvalles Renewed was an umbrella group formed by the RVBIA for collaboration with the community on the vision for growth.
 It encouraged the local interest groups, residents and business owners to consider features and options critical to sustaining thriving neighbourhoods within cities.

 Members of Roncesvalles Renewed pushed for a tree canopy, gardens, benches, bike rings and other street furniture that would enhance the street.
 Features that would fit in with the old-world character of the buildings while contributing to a walkable street.